abishek-bhat/ipl_api/README.md

 ![image](https://user-images.githubusercontent.com/60037478/230733764-20b5ef46-123a-4e0f-8c52-4a5f29016cdb.png)
 <br>
 This is a project that predicts the outcomes of IPL (Indian Premier League) matches using Ridge Regressor and Flask.
 Python and scikit-learn are used to build the project.
 <br>
 <h1>Getting Started</h1>
-o get started with this project, you'll need to do the following:
+get started with this project, you'll need to do the following:

 Clone this repository to your local machine.
 Run the Flask app using python app.py.